-The premises user must serve a copy of the notice to the Chief Officer of the appropriate West Midlands Police Licensing Team and Environmental Health.
-The notice must be received by both responsible authorities no later than ten working days before the event. (please note that ten working days starts on the day after receipt of the notice and does not include the day of the event).
+You must send a copy of the notice to the Chief Officer of the West Midlands Police Licensing Team and Environmental Health.
+The notice must be received by both responsible authorities no later than 10 working days before the event

-You must be 18 years or older to give a TEN and can give a maximum of 5 TENs per year.
-If you are a personal licence holder, you can give a maximum of fifty (50) TENs per year.
+You must be 18 years or older to give a TEN and can give a maximum of 5 TENs per year if you’re not a personal licence holder.
+If you are a personal licence holder, you can give a maximum of 50 TENs per year.

 Premises are limited to a maximum total duration of the periods covered by temporary event notices of 21 days per calendar year or 12 TENs per Calendar year.

 Your event must involve fewer than 500 people at any one time.
 The maximum period for using premises for licensable activities under a TEN is 7 days (with a minimum of 24 hours between events).

 Late notices can be given no later than 5 working days but no earlier than 9 working days before the event.

 If you’re a personal licence holder, you’re limited to giving a maximum of 5 late notices per year.
 If you’re not a personal licence holder then the limit is 2 late notices per year.
 These count towards the total number of TENs.

 If there’s an objection from either the Police or Environmental Health, to a late TEN, the Licensing Authority must issue a Counter Notice and it would be unlawful for licensable activities to proceed.